esmero/archipelago-documentation/docs/archipelago-glossary.md

 ### `type` (JSON key)

-This key is used for the Digital Object or Digital Object Collection/  semantic Type, such as 'Photograph' or 'Collection'.

-This key is required for all ADOs.
+This key is used for the Digital Object or Digital Object Collection/semantic Type, such as 'Photograph' or 'Collection'.
+This key is **required** for all ADOs.

 Related documentation: [Metadata in Archipelago - The type key](metadatainarchipelago.md#the-type-key)